Milevsko: Economy

 In Milevsko is a big machine factory ZVVZ (Závody na výrobu vzduchotechnických zařízení – the factory for the production of HVAC equipment).

+Transport

+The I/19 road (the section from Plzeň to Tábor) runs through the town.

+Milevsko is located on the railway line Tábor–Písek.

 Sights

 The monastery complex consisting of several buildings is the main landmark.
 The Milevsko Monastery is the oldest in the South Bohemian Region.
 The Romanesque core is preserved to this day.
 The western part was rebuilt to the Baroque style and today it houses the regional Milevsko Museum.

 The Church of Saint Giles is as old as the town.
 The massive bell tower and the north wall with a staircase have been preserved from the original Romanesque church.
 The church was rebuilt in Gothic style in the 14th century.

 The historic town centre is made up of Dr. E. Beneše Square.
 Its landmarks are Old Town Hall, New Town Hall, and a church.
 The Church of Saint Bartholomew is a Neo-Romanesque building from 1844.
 The Old Town Hall was built in the Baroque style in the 17th century and today serves as a library, tourist information centre, gallery, and bank.
 The New Town Hall is a Neo-Renaissance building from 1901–1902 with sgraffito decoration of the facade from 1936.